daniel-molina/visualequation/HACKING.md

         equation.

 accept-line (C-j, C-m)
-    This is a VE extension of accept-line (accept-line is also bounded to C-j by default in readline).
-This a non-windowed version of "Save as":
+    This a non-windowed version of "Save as".
     Specify a name and save current equation as a new equation with that name.
     It is possible to specify a category by introducing it separated by slashes in the form `[category[/subcategory[/...]]/]name`.
 To accept the name press again C-j or C-m or RETURN.
-    **Note**: C-j acts differently while searching in the history. previous-history (C-p)
+    **Note**: C-j acts differently while searching in the history. insert-comment (M-#)
+    Save current equation at the end of the history list (as a new equation) and start editing a new empty equation.
+This is a fast accept-line such that it does not ask for an equation name nor categories when saving.
+    However, the equation will be uniquely identified anyway.
+With a numeric argument, it is equivalent to accept-line. save-no-window (M-C-#)
+    This is a VE extension.
+It acts like command save (C-s).
+    If equation already form part of the history, overwrite its entry.
+Else, it is equivalent to insert-comment.
+With a numeric argument you can specify a name and categories.
+If you are renaming an existing equation and you want to discard previous categories, just precede the name by a slash. previous-history (C-p)
-    Quick-save displayed equation and fetch the previous equation from the history list, moving back in the list. next-history (C-n)
+    save-no-window displayed equation and fetch the previous equation from the history list, moving back in the list. next-history (C-n)
-    Quick-save displayed equation and fetch the next equation from the history list, moving forward in the list. beginning-of-history (M-<)
+    save-no-window displayed equation and fetch the next equation from the history list, moving forward in the list. beginning-of-history (M-<)
-    Quick-save displayed equation and fetch to the first equation in the history. end-of-history (M->)
+    save-no-window displayed equation and fetch to the first equation in the history. end-of-history (M->)
-    Quick-save displayed equation and fetch the last equation of the history. reverse-search-history (C-r)
+    save-no-window displayed equation and fetch the last equation of the history. reverse-search-history (C-r)
-    Quick-save current equation and search backward starting at the current equation and moving up through the history as necessary.
+    save-no-window current equation and search backward starting at the current equation and moving up through the history as necessary.
 This is an incremental search.
 You can introduce part of the name, category or other fields (TODO: specify).
 You can fetch the equation with C-j.
-Any other key combination will fetch the equation and then apply the command to the equation. forward-search-history
+Any other key combination will fetch the equation and then apply the command to the equation. forward-search-history (M-C-R)
-    Not used.
-C-s is used to save current equation with a window.
-There, it is possible to give it a name and a category.
-That is a "Save as...". non-incremental-reverse-search-history (Not implemented!)
+    Counter part of reverse-search-history.
+C-s is not used because that is a command with a long tradition in desktop applications to save files.
+If we allow key-bindings to be configurable, this will be one of the first commands supported.
+    **Note**: By default, M-C-R is assigned to revert-line along with M-R in readline. non-incremental-reverse-search-history (Not implemented!)
     Replace current equation by some previous equation of the history and discard any edition information of previous equation (so command undo will